qiuyue1993/Notes/CVPR2020/Reading list.md

 - Hierarchical Graph Attention Network for Visual Relationship Detection

+Previous problems: Existing graph-based methods mainly represent the relationships by an object-level graph, which ignores to model the triplet level dependencies.

+Abstract: In this work, a Hierarchical Graph Attention Network (HGAT) is proposed to capture the dependencies on both object-level and triplet-level.

+Method: Object level graph aims to capture the interactions between objects, while the triplet-level graph models the dependencies among relation triplets.
+In addition, prior knowledge and attention mechanism are introduced to fix the redundant or missing edges on graphs that are constructed according to spatial correlation.

+Result: Experimental results on the well-known VG and VRD datasets demonstrate that our model significantly outperforms the state-of-the-art methods.

 - Discriminative Multi-Modality Speech Recognition

 - PhraseCut: Language-Based Image Segmentation in the Wild